10 Things You Should Always Do to Save Fuel

 6. Don’t drive during rush hours

-Few things are as frustrating as being stuck in traffic jam.
-Not only is it an expensive way of traveling, every time you start and stop in traffic, your car needs first gear and a huge amount of fuel to get moving again.
-Second gear is worse.
+Few things are as frustrating as being stuck in a traffic jam.
+Not only is it an expensive way of traveling, but every time you start and stop in traffic, your car needs first gear and a huge amount of fuel to get moving again.
+The second gear is worse.
 The best solution is to not travel at all if you can during the rush hours of the day.
 If you have to travel in traffic a lot, then consider buying a hybrid car which uses less fuel in town than a petrol or diesel car.

 7. Service your car regularly

-The quality of your engine oil does indeed affect your fuel economy.
-Always make it a point to service your car regularly with genuine and good quality engine oil.
-Always make sure to change the oil in your car according to your vehicles maintenance schedule to save fuel.
+Always make sure to change the oil in your car according to your vehicle’s maintenance schedule to save fuel.

 8. Remove the roof rack off your car